phil-hignight/example/sample_prompt.md

    one id at a time, as you go. `<check id="7,8"/>` ticks several at once; use it only to catch up after forgetting, and treat needing it as a sign you have stopped working one item at a time.
 Do this every run, without being asked; it is part of the review, not an option.
 Do not open a topic, and do not write a single block, until both the file and the checklist exist.
 3. Fill the META block under "Application" (the artifactId from the pom, one token), then run the linter against this document: `node checklist-lint.js <this document's file name>`.
 Before you have answered anything else it reports every unconditional item in every topic as not answered, and everything conditional as not applicable until the items they depend on are answered.
 Each problem line starts with the topic id.
 If it reports a syntax error, your copy differs from Appendix A: recopy it.
 If the script cannot be run in your environment at all, write that in the self-check block at the end and continue without it.
 4. Run it again after finishing each topic.
 It also reads `review-tasks.md` and reports entries ticked without a written block and blocks written without a tick; both mean the one-item-at-a-time rule slipped.
 Fix every problem it reports against the topics you have completed; problems in later topics are listed until you reach them.
 Fix a problem by reading more code, by correcting the answer, or by asking the developer; never by filling a field with something you did not find.
 A negative answer with a complete `Searched:` record is a legitimate, complete answer and needs no citation.
-5. Write the report for people to read.
-After the result file is written and clean, run `node checklist-lint.js ai-result.json --report review-report.html`.
-It writes one self-contained page: the issues by severity, what could not be settled, the endpoint list, then every answer by topic.
-Then turn it into a PDF with whatever browser is on the machine, using the command the linter prints (Edge and Chrome both take `--headless --print-to-pdf`).
-If no browser is available, leave `review-report.html` in place, say so in the Self-check block, and let whoever reads it print the page themselves.
-Leave the document, the result file, the report, and the linter in place.
-6. Finish only when it reports zero problems and every task entry is ticked.
-Then run it once more with `--json ai-result.json` to write the result file, and then run `node checklist-lint.js ai-result.json` to confirm the result file itself is well formed and consistent with the rules.
-Leave the document, the result file, and the linter in place.
+5. **Write the result file.** When the document lints with zero problems, run `node checklist-lint.js <this document's file name> --json ai-result.json`, then `node checklist-lint.js ai-result.json` to confirm the result file is well formed.
+Tick RESULT.
+6. **Write the report and its PDF.
+This step is required, not optional: the review is not finished without `review-report.pdf`.** Run `node checklist-lint.js ai-result.json --report review-report.html --pdf review-report.pdf`.
+The linter writes the report page (the review topic by topic, then all issues, what could not be settled, and the endpoints), finds Edge or Chrome on the machine, prints the page to `review-report.pdf` itself, and checks the file it produced.
+Do not print it some other way and do not describe it to the developer as something they could do.
+If the linter says it cannot find a browser or the print failed, ask the developer for the path to Edge or Chrome and rerun with `--browser <path>`.
+Tick REPORT only when the linter says it wrote the PDF.
+7. **Finish only when that last command reports no problems.** In the project folder, the check of `ai-result.json` counts a missing `review-report.pdf` as a problem, so the run cannot end clean without it.
+Every task entry, RESULT and REPORT included, must be ticked.
+Leave the document, the result file, the report, its PDF, the task file, and the linter in place, and tell the developer where the PDF is.

 The linter checks form, not truth.
 A wrong answer that passes the linter is still wrong.